keerthanvenkata/portfolio/frontend/public/media/README.md

 - Supported formats: JPG, PNG, WebP
 - Recommended: Transparent background (PNG) or images with transparent backgrounds
 - Current images:
-  - `13.jpeg` - Full body portrait (DEFAULT - layout optimized for this)
+  - `13.png` - Full body portrait (DEFAULT - layout optimized for this, PNG with transparency)
   - `3.jpeg` - Portrait till thigh
   - `5.jpeg` - Half body portrait
+- **Note**: PNG format recommended for transparent backgrounds.
+JPEG files will show checkered pattern if they have transparency baked in.
 - To change the displayed portrait, update `PORTRAIT_IMAGE` constant in `frontend/src/App.tsx` (HomePage component)
 - Images are hidden on mobile devices, visible on desktop (lg breakpoint and above)
 - Layout is flexible and adapts to different aspect ratios automatically